 \section{Components of the conductivity tensors}

 In this section, we will evaluate the integrals shown in Eq.~\eqref{eqsigma}.
 Primarily, we will derive the expressions for the LMC and the PHC for the situation when the chemical potential cuts the positive-energy band.
-As for the LTEC and TTEC, we will invoke the Mott relations \cite{mermin} to outline their structure.
-The Mott relations are applicable in the limit $T \rightarrow 0 $ \cite{mermin, ips_rahul_ph_strain, ips-ruiz, ips-rsw-ph, ips-spin1-ph}, and it continues to hold in the presence of a nonzero BC (see, e.g., Eq.~\cite{xiao06_berry}, where generic settings for deriving linear response have been considered).
-Here, we show the results which are correct up to order $\lambda^2$ in the perturbation.
+As for the LTEC and TTEC, we will invoke the Mott relations \cite{mermin} to outline their structures.
+The Mott relations are applicable in the limit $T \rightarrow 0 $ \cite{mermin, ips_rahul_ph_strain, ips-ruiz, ips-rsw-ph, ips-spin1-ph}, and they continue to hold in the presence of a nonzero BC (see, for example, Eq.~\cite{xiao06_berry}, where generic settings for deriving linear response have been considered).
+Here, we show the results which are correct up to order $\lambda^2$ in the perturbative expansion.

-Due to the presence of the phase-space factor, $\mathcal D $, in each integral, which is incorrigible in the presence of a nintrivial BC, we need to expand the $ B $-dependent terms upto a given order in $B$ in order to obtain closed-form analytical expressions.
-This requires the assumption that it has a small magnitude, which anyway an essential condition in order to neglect the quantization of the dispersion into discrete Landau levels and applying the semiclassical Boltzmann formalism, as discussed in Sec.~\ref{secboltz}.
+Due to the presence of the phase-space factor $\mathcal D $ in each integral, which is incorrigible in the presence of a nontrivial BC, we need to expand the $ B $-dependent terms upto a given order in $B$ in order to obtain closed-form analytical expressions.
+This requires the assumption that $B$ has a small magnitude, which is anyway an essential condition to justify neglecting the quantization of the dispersion into discrete Landau levels (thus allowing the application of the semiclassical Boltzmann formalism, as discussed in Sec.~\ref{secboltz}).
 Here, we will limit ourselves to the expansion up to order $B^2$, because those are the lowest-order $B$-dependent nonzero terms that can appear in the in-plane response tensors.